danbev/learning-iot/notes/bluetooth.md

 Next, the unprovisioned device will sends its public key to the provisioner and it will also send it's public key.

-The next step is authentication
+The next step is authentication...
 __wip__

 ### Connectionless Packet Switching